saurabh1088/notes/iOS/Persistence/CoreData.md

 ## Core Data Stack
 - Persistent container (NSPersistentContainer)
     - Model (NSManagedObjectModel)
     - Context (NSManagedObjectContext)
     - Store coordinator (NSPersistentStoreCoordinator)

 Context needs to know the coordinator to do it's work.
 Coordinator needs to know about model so that it can make sense of the persistent stores it manages.
 So Model, Context and Coordinator are all sufficiently interdependent.
 Core Data provided one encapsulated type i.e. NSPersistentContainer which represents this entire stack.

-## Good Thing to Know:
-When one want to store images, then one have to set the type to Binary Data and check the Allows External Storage in the Attribute Inspector.
-We do this because when we initialize the Core Data, we load all the data to the memory.
-When we have a lot of saved images, we don’t want them to get loaded every time we open the app, but only when it’s time to show/use them.
-This way, we’ll avoid any performance issues.

 ## Working with Core Data
-### 1. Creating a Data Model File (*.xcdatamodeld*)
+### 1. Creating a Data Model File (`.xcdatamodeld`)

 Select Core Data checkbox while creating a new project in Xcode, or if project is already created then one needs to add a new file of type Data Model from Core Data section.
-In both the cases one sees a file with extension *.xcdatamodeld* added to project.
+In both the cases one sees a file with extension `.xcdatamodeld` added to project.

 ### 2. Setting up Core Data stack